wingkinl/wingkinl.github.io/content/posts/setup-portainer-in-synology/index.en.md

 ## Enable web portal

-On Docker app, find the portainer container, then check **Enable web protal via Web Station**
+On Docker app, find the portainer container, then check **Enable web portal via Web Station**

 Add port **9443** for HTTPS, then hit **Save**.